 Figure 2.
 Cycling on the pavement to access infrastructure (Source: The author)

-In a similar way, our participants using elements of the National Cycle Network reported doing so because it intersected with their route, rather than explicitly attempting to use the network.
+In a similar way, participants using elements of the National Cycle Network reported doing so because it intersected with their route, rather than explicitly attempting to use the network.
 Examples included Simon, whose route across the City Centre partially used NCN route 56 (NCN56).
 Other cyclists, particularly those self-identifying as ‘confident’, would ignore advertised routes such as the NCN entirely, even if they lived near to them.
 One example is James, whose route ran parallel to both NCN56 and a section of LCC’s advertised ‘quiet ways’ (Figure 3), but who directly bypassed them in favour of riding along an arterial ‘A’ road.
 When questioned, James said that whilst the quiet route ‘felt safer’, it was longer in distance, and could take almost twice as long to navigate due to junctions and busy school run traffic.
 Thus, James said, he would rather ‘take my chances’ on a quicker route even if perceived to be more dangerous.
 When examining the map, James was correct, as whilst the quiet route was only approximately 25m longer between the same points (2500m versus 2475m), it had a total of ten 90-degree turns, compared to three on James’ preferred route.

 <Figure 3 Here>